 To use the USEROUTPUTCLASS option, specify USEROUTPUTCLASS=[java class] in a JVM profile, naming the Java class of your choice.
 (The class extends java.io.OutputStream.)
 The CICS-supplied sample JVM profiles DFHJVMPR, DFHJVMPC and DFHJVMCD contain the commented-out option USEROUTPUTCLASS=com.ibm.cics.samples.SJMergedStream, which names the CICS-supplied sample class.
 Uncomment this option to use the com.ibm.cics.samples.SJMergedStream class to handle output from JVMs with that profile.
 CICS also supplies an alternative sample Java class, com.ibm.cics.samples.SJTaskStream.
-The behaviour of both these classes is described later in this topic.

-The classes are shipped as a middleware class file dfjoutput.jar, which is in the directory /usr/lpp/cicsts/cicsts31/lib, where cicsts31 is a user-defined value that you chose for the CICS DIRECTORY variable used by the DFHIJVMJ job during CICS installation.
-The source for the classes is also provided as samples, so you can modify the classes as you want, or write your own classes based on the samples.
+The source for the CICS-supplied user output classes is provided as samples, so you can modify the classes as you want, or write your own classes based on the samples.
 The CICS Customization Guide tells you how to do this.